Satoshi-Engineering/tipcards/README.md

 #### Custom Env File

 Per default the backend loads the `backend/.env` file.
 If you need different setups locally (e.g. one for development and one for running integration tests) you can load a different one by adding a commandline argument.
-For running the backend you can use `npm run backend-dev -- --env=test`.
+For running the backend you can use `npm run backend-dev -- --envFilePostfix=somePostFix` which would use the file `backend/.env.somePostFix`.
 You can also add the parameter to all other commands (cli, integration test, etc.).

+#### Integration Test Script

+You can run backend integration tests locally, including starting the local backend, in one command by running the helper script `./backend-integration-tests.sh`.
+This command uses the `backend/.env.integrationTest` env file (see Custom EnvFile).

 ### Frontend